-Three Months Ended
+Three Mon ths E nded

-April 3, April 4, %
+April 2, April 3, %

-(in millions) 2010 2009 Change Change
+(in millions) 2011 2010 Change Change

-Gross margin \$ 83.6 \$ 50.7 \$ 32.9 64.9%
+Gross margin \$ 72.2 \$ 83.6 \$ (11.4) (13.7)%

-Percent of revenue 66.0% 60.5%
+Percent of revenue 60.3% 66.0%

-The increase in the dollar amount of gross margin in the recent three month period was primarily due to our increased sales.
-The increase in gross margin as a percent of revenue in the recent three month period was primarily due to changes in product mix, improvements in our inventory management and manufacturing cost reductions.
-We may continue to experience declines in the average selling prices of certain of our products.
-This downward pressure on gross margin as a percentage of revenues may be offset to the extent we are able to: 1) introduce higher margin new products and gain market share with our ICs; 2) achieve lower production costs from our wafer suppliers and third-party assembly and test subcontractors; 3) achieve lower production costs per unit as a result of improved yields throughout the manufacturing process; or 4) reduce logistics costs.
+The decrease in gross margin in the recent three month period was primarily due to our decreased sales, changes in product mix and charges related to the acquisition of Spectra Linear.

+We may experience declines in the average selling prices of certain of our products.
+This creates downward pressure on gross margin as a percentage of revenues and may be offset to the extent we are able to: 1) introduce higher margin new products and gain market share with our ICs; 2) achieve lower production costs from our wafer suppliers and third-party assembly and test subcontractors; 3) achieve lower production costs per unit as a result of improved yields throughout the manufacturing process; or 4) reduce logistics costs.